nickstanley574/nickstanley574.github.io/resume.md

 #### Aug 2016 - Jun 2019
 Project Lead on configuration management software upgrades, monitoring and alerting platform migration and development of deployment system.
 Worked in and promoted a Open-Source first solutions culture using open source over third-party vendor build solutions.

+* Part of team that created a AWS Disaster recovery POC using Terraform, EC2, RDS and Puppet.
+* Managed Puppet infrastructure through major version upgrades.
+* Deployed Nagios, Puppet and Elasticsearch on OpenStack using Heat.
+* Perform on call duties to manage alerts on PagerDuty and solve issues.
+* Automated processes using Puppet, Python-Fabric, Bash and Jenkins.
+* Implemented ELK Stack with Metricbeats to collect and monitor system metrics.
+* Deployed initial implementation of NGINX WAF/ModSecurity.
+* Monitoring and Alerting SME;
+* Co-authored Infrastructure team development model implementing Scrum concepts including story points, burn-downs, and sprints.
+* Assisted the administration of Katello (Red Hat Satellite Server) that manages Linux packages, dependencies, and patches.
+* Supported organization wide effort to migrating Adobe Coldfusion applications to Lucee based Docker images.

 ### Jr. Software Engineer | Systems & Operations
 #### Aug 2015 - Aug 2016
 Assisted in the implementing of infrastructure resources in three regions; United States, Canada and United Kingdom.
 Responsibilities included the development and design of systems, software deployment, hardware upgrades, scripting, documentation, platform upgrades, monitoring and hardware management.

+* Migrated Gluster volumes to AWS S3 using AWS Snowball.
+* Maintained the SDLCs for Coldfusion/Lucee, Meteor, and Flask web applications.
+* Redesigned and deployed Nagios implementation using Puppet.
+* Configured the intrusion prevention software Fail2Ban to prevent brute force attacks.
+* Supported the org’s content publishing pipeline using S3, Handbrake, Gluster, and Cyberduck.
+* Analyzed and resolved merge conflicts in Git and SVN.

 ### Intern Systems & Infrastructure
 #### Summer 2015
 Selected for a three-month summer internship out of more than 150 applicants.
 Developed skills related to devops, systems, testing, networking and Linux administration in a global organization.

+* Installed, upgraded, and configured CentOS 6.x, and 7.x nodes.
+* Developed Puppet modules and downloaded pre-written modules from Puppet Forge.
+* General Linux administration on 500+ nodes in three geographic regions.
+* Implemented pre-built and custom Nagios checks.
+* Configured Apache and Nginx.

 ## 🎓 DePaul University